TheExploiterBoy/RobloxScripts/ReadMe.md

 # Note From AdvanceFalling Team
 Some Script Will Not Work Because We Havent Tested Them Yet So Please Be Patience Until We Test The Script So It Will Be Working Later.
 # Information About Updates
-The Updates Are For Scripts That We Added & Games Too So You Will Know Which Of Your Favorite Game Will Have Scripts That You Can Use.
+The Updates Are For Scripts That We Added & Games Too So You Will Know Which Of Your Favorite Game Will Have Scripts That You Can Use To Cause Chaos I Guess.
 ### Update V1
 ```
 Added Michael Zombie